-The EAAP will use FOR data collected on an annual basis for the purpose of producing publications such as ESOO, MT PASA, EAAP and the ISP.
+The EAAP will use FOR data collected on an annual basis for the purpose of producing the a National Transmission Statement under Rule 11.27 or the National Transmission Network Development Plan under the Rules (as the case may be the annual ESOO.

-4.2.2.
+4.1.2.4.2.2.
 NEM Network model

-A five-region model will be used, and includes:
+A five-state region model will be used, and includes: